 The clinical section consists of clinical practice in phlebotomy and laboratory assistant training at various healthcare institutions and laboratories.
 The program director will coordinate clinical schedules and evaluations.
-CO-REQUISITES: PH 114.
+CO-REQUISITES: PH 103.
+GRADE REQUIREMENT: A minimum grade of C is required to pass this course and meet program requirements.